 Helping People Injured in Bus Accidents Recover from Their Losses

-, 67,000 crashes involved buses in a recent year—more than 183 bus accidents every day, causing untold property damage and suffering to victims throughout the United States.
+According to the Federal Motor Carrier Safety Administration, 67,000 crashes involved buses in a recent year—more than 183 bus accidents every day, causing untold property damage and suffering to victims throughout the United States.
 If there’s a silver lining, the law entitles many bus accident victims to compensation for accident-related losses, including medical expenses, lost income, pain and suffering, property damage, and lost quality of life.
 If you were injured in a bus accident, speak to an attorney as soon as you possibly can.

 For 20 years, the team of experienced personal injury attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, has represented the rights of bus accident victims and helped them recover compensation for their losses.
 We understand the unique legal issues that arise in accidents involving school buses, charter buses, and buses operated by government entities.
 We know how to get our clients the compensation they deserve and are not intimidated by large insurance companies who only care about their bottom line.

 If you were in a bus accident, please do not wait to contact our Bus Accident Lawyers to learn how we can help you.
 With our no-recovery, no-fee guarantee, we don’t get paid unless you get paid.
 Our intake department is available for your free consultation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now.

 When buses are involved in traffic accidents, disaster follows.
 But what are the causes?

 Fewer safety features – Many buses are not equipped with seatbelts or other safety features found in most cars.
 Passengers may also be standing up during transport.
 This means they are more vulnerable to injury in the event of a bus accident.